Fish

 NLTP is a 501(c)3 organization.

-Noor Theatre Company
+Noor Theatre

-Noor Theatre Company (Consulting Producer) is an Obie-winning company dedicated to supporting, developing and producing the work of theatre artists of Middle Eastern, Southwest Asian and North African descent.
+Noor Theatre (Consulting Producer) is an Obie-winning company dedicated to supporting, developing and producing the work of theatre artists of Middle Eastern, Southwest Asian and North African descent.
 Noor was founded in 2010 in order to serve these artists; we develop and amplify their voices for diverse audiences.
 As New York City’s only company with this mission, we provide an important space for MENA/SWANA voices to be heard.
 In doing so, we counter negative stereotypes, share nuanced work that reflects the unique perspectives of our artists, and ensure that our communities are represented and celebrated in the larger theatre ecosystem.